Matador-og/huntbot/README.md

 - [Monitor & signals](docs/monitor.md) — dashboard, health signals, efficiency tracking
 - [Skills](docs/skills.md) — auto-loaded methodology per target type

-## Disclaimer

-Huntbot is a force multiplier, not a replacement for expertise.
-With the current state of LLMs, expect huntbot to do ~80% of the work — recon, mapping, initial testing, report drafting.
-The remaining 20% is on you: validating findings, understanding business logic, chaining bugs, and knowing what's actually exploitable vs. noise.

-You need to be a security researcher to use this effectively.
-Huntbot generates leads and context at scale.
-You decide what's real.

-## Background

-Built by a bug bounty hunter who got tired of running the same 15 tools manually.
-Huntbot started as a Python script that spawned Claude Code agents.
-Now it's a single binary that bundles browser automation, an attack surface graph, and Android testing — with 21+ real vulnerabilities found in its first production session.

 ## Author